2/29/2024

 Operator

-Certainly as a reminder to ask a question please press star 11 on your telephone and wait for your name to be announced.
-To withdraw your question please press star 11 again.
+Certainly.
+As a reminder, to ask a question, please press star 11 on your telephone and wait for your name to be announced.
+To withdraw your question, please press star 11 again.
 Please limit yourself to one question and one follow-up.
 Please stand by while we compile the Q&A roster.
-One moment for our first question which will come from Gansham, Punjabi.
+One moment for our first question, which will come from Gansham Panjabi of Baird.
 Your line is open.

 speaker

-Hey guys good morning.
-Congrats to you Matt.
+Hey guys, good morning.
+Congrats to you, Matt.
 Good luck in the future.
-I guess first off you know maybe you can give us a sense as to how volumes during the first quarter compared to your initial plan and how things are looking so far in February.
-You know there's some you know recent indications on ISM etc on global basis that seem a little bit better.
+I guess first off, you know, maybe you can give us a sense as to how volumes during the first quarter compared to your initial plan and how things are looking so far in February.
+You know, there's some, you know, recent indications on ISM, et cetera, on a global basis that seem a little bit better.
 Just wondering if you're seeing any green shoots associated with that.

 speaker